-After locking herself from the outside world, Élyse, a former deaf pianist, begins to perceive the sounds around her as rays of colour.
-Yet, this gift is not as radiant as it seems.
-Through connection and love, Élyse navigates the treacherous waters of confidence and true happiness.
+After locking herself from the outside world, a former deaf pianist begins to perceive the sounds around her as rays of colour – but this gift is not as radiant as it seems.
+Through connection and love, she will navigate the treacherous waters of confidence and true happiness.

 Check out the latest trailer and find out when and where "L'Arpège" is playing near you.